abraham/remotedata/README.md

   }

   private get view(state: State): (state: State) => string {
-    // Use `fold` to easily define logic based on the state.
+    // Use `fold` to easily define logic based on the current state.
-    // Fold takes four methods as parameters in the order of Initialized, Pending, Success, Failure
+    // Fold takes four methods as parameters in the order of Initialized, Pending, Failure, and
-    // and return a method method that takes a `RemoteData` instance as a parameter.
+    // Success and returns a method that takes a `RemoteData` state instance as a parameter.
+When
-    // When returned method gets called with a `RemoteData` state, the method matching the current
+    // the returned method gets called with a `RemoteData` state, the method matching the correct
     // state gets called.
-    return fold<string, Status, number>(
+    return fold<string, number, Status>(
       // What to do if the state is Initialized.
       () => 'Initialized',
       // What to do if the request is Pending.
       () => 'Loading...',
+      // What to do if the request fails.
+      (error: number) => `Error: ${error}`,
       // What to do if the request succeeds.
-      (status: Status) => `Got tweet from ${status.screen_name}`,
+      (status: Status) => `Got tweet from ${status.screen_name}`, );
-      // What to do if the request fails.
-      (error: string) => `Error: ${error}`,
-    );
   }